huyisme-005/LaMusique/README.md

 *   **Full Export Functionality**: Implementing actual file export in various audio formats (MP3, WAV, MIDI).
 *   **Social Media Integration**: Direct API integration for seamless sharing on social platforms.
 *   **Centralized Feedback System**:
-    *   **Current State**: The in-app Feedback page has been temporarily replaced by an external Google Form link in the header due to ongoing issues with Firebase setup for Firestore.
+    *   **Current State**: The in-app Feedback page has been temporarily replaced by an external Google Form link in the header.
 Originally, user feedback submitted via the in-app survey was stored in the user's browser `localStorage`.
-    *   **Future Enhancement**: Re-integrate the in-app feedback form and connect it to a backend database (e.g., PostgreSQL via a Python API as described above, or Firebase Firestore) for permanent, anonymous storage, allowing admin access.
+    *   **Future Enhancement**: Re-integrate the in-app feedback form and connect it to a backend database (e.g., PostgreSQL via a Python API as described above) for permanent, anonymous storage, allowing admin access.
 *   **Admin View for Feedback Analysis**: Once feedback is centrally stored, an admin-only interface could be developed.
-*   **Cloud Storage for Saved Songs**: Replace `localStorage` with cloud-based storage (e.g., PostgreSQL or Firestore) for saved songs, linked to user accounts, allowing access across devices.
+*   **Cloud Storage for Saved Songs**: Replace `localStorage` with cloud-based storage (e.g., PostgreSQL as described in the backend architecture section) for saved songs, linked to user accounts, allowing access across devices.
 *   **Admin Accounts & Management**: Develop admin roles.
 *   **Tiered Plans & Subscriptions**: Introduce subscription levels.
 *   **Dark Mode Theme**: A polished dark mode could be added.